 Lack of Training on MCAS

-In the beginning of this article, I mentioned the perfect storm.
-What I was referring to is the confluence of these factors at the same time to cause the Lion Air and Ethiopian Air Disasters.
-It raises many questions:
+The confluence of these factors at the same time may have caused the Lion Air and Ethiopian Air Disasters.
+This raises many questions:

 - Should the FAA allow aircraft manufactures to certify their own designs and modifications?